TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2017-11-25-lets-write-a-simple-jpeg-library-part-1.md

 * What is JPEG.
 * Brief overview of each step involved in JPEG encoding/decoding.

-In the next part, we will get our hands dirty and shall start writing a JPEG decoder in C++ (yay! :smile:).
+In the next part, we will get our hands dirty and start writing a JPEG decoder in C++ (yay! :smile:).
 You are free to follow along in your language of choice as understanding the steps is all that's required.